Monstaz/Study_Again/README.md

 # Study_Again
 I am going to code again

-Help me if you can or i am going to abandon that again
+Help me if you can or i am abandon this again.